donzyy/royal-dansity-admin-dashboard/DOCUMENTATION.md

 Hi [Name],

-Welcome to Royal Dansity Investments International!
+Welcome to Your Company Name International!

 Your account has been created successfully.